 On a couple of occasions, quite early on in my TM career, something happened that may have been what meditation was supposed to bring about.
 Both times I "came to" (not from sleep) to find myself looking at a blank expanse.
 As I watched, the surface began to ripple and break up, until it turned into my normal consciousness.
 I found this interesting but also puzzling.

-Was this pure awareness?
+Was it pure awareness?
 Perhaps, although there didn't seem to have been any awareness at all before the rippling beganfootnote.
 It also lacked the blissful quality that pure awareness is supposed have; it was quite neutral, neither pleasant nor unpleasant, though certainly intriguing.
 Anyhow, whatever it was, it never occurred again in all the years I meditated.

 The other event happened after I received one of the "advanced techniques" that we were given after we had been meditating for some years.
 This one replaced the mental repetition of the mantra with a more lengthy repetition of a Sanskrit text.
 Doing this was supposed to allow one to stay longer in the "subtle" states of consciousness without reaching pure awareness (which I didn't reach anyway).